-- Use them for a non-educational purpose - Use them without a teacher being present, or without a teacher's permission - Access any inappropriate websites - Access social networking sites (unless my teacher has expressly allowed this as part of a learning activity) - Use chat rooms - Open any attachments in emails, or follow any links in emails, without first checking with a teacher - Use any inappropriate language when communicating online, including in emails - Share my password with others or log in to the school's network using someone else's details - Give my personal information (including my name, address or telephone number) to anyone without the permission of my teacher or parent/carer - Arrange to meet anyone offline without first consulting my parent/carer, or without adult supervision
+- Use them for a non-educational purpose - Use them without a teacher being present, or without a teacher's permission - Access any inappropriate websites - Access social networking sites (unless my teacher has expressly allowed this as part of a learning activity) - Use chat rooms - Open any attachments in emails, or follow any links in emails, without first checking with a teacher - · Use any inappropriate language when communicating online, including in emails - Share my password with others or log in to the school's network using someone else's details - Give my personal information (including my name, address or telephone number) to anyone without the permission of my teacher or parent/carer - Arrange to meet anyone offline without first consulting my parent/carer, or without adult supervision - I will ensure my online behaviour reflects positively on me and the school, both in and out of school settings - I will treat others kindly online, just as I do in real life. - I will spend a healthy amount of time using devices and make time for other activities too.

-If in Year 6 I bring a personal mobile phone or other personal electronic device into school:
+If in Year 5 or 6, I may bring a personal mobile phone or other personal electronic device into school:

-- I will not use it during lessons, tutor group time, clubs or other activities organised by the school, without a teacher's permission - I will use it responsibly, and will not access any inappropriate websites or other inappropriate material or use inappropriate language when communicating online
+- I will not use it on the school premises.
+It will turned off and handed into the teacher at the beginning of the day and collected at the end of the day - I will use it responsibly, and will not access any inappropriate websites or other inappropriate material or use inappropriate language when communicating online